Generic Name: buprenorphine (implant) (BUE pre NOR feen)

 Common Probuphine side effects may include:

-pain, itching, or redness where the implants were inserted;
+pain, itching, redness, swelling, bruising, or bleeding where the implants were inserted;

 nausea, vomiting, constipation;